FOREX-Sterling slumps on dovish inflation report; euro holds gains vs dollar

 The euro held modest gains against the dollar while slumping

-to a 2-1/2 month trough versus the yen, despite the aid of
+to a 2-1/2 month trough against the yen, despite being helped by

 steady purchases by Asian central banks keen to curb the